engintron/engintron/README.md

 ## Commercial support & server optimization services
-Engintron will greatly improve your cPanel server's performance, but it will only get you halfway through to what your hardware can actually support, if all the other services like Apache, MySQL, PHP, caching, the firewall or the system's throughput etc. are "stock" configurations (or worse, badly optimized configurations) for your server's specifications.
+Engintron will greatly improve your cPanel server's performance, but it will only get you halfway through to what your hardware can actually support, especially when all crucial server components like Apache, MySQL/MariaDB or PHP use "stock" configurations (or worse, badly optimized configurations), unsuitable for your server's hardware specifications.

 And although we do provide optimization guides in the Engintron documentation site (see "BEYOND ENGINTRON - OPTIMIZATION GUIDES" here [https://engintron.com/docs](https://engintron.com/docs)), it takes experience to fine tune any configuration to match a server's specifications.

+The performance optimization package we offer involves tuning the most essential services:
+* Apache, MySQL/MariaDB and PHP
+* the system's network throughput and disk I/O
-The performance optimization package we offer involves tuning the most essential services (MySQL, Apache, PHP & PHP-FPM) & the system's throughput, installing a new optimized EasyApache 4 profile with PHP versions 5.6 to 7.x, switching the server to PHP-FPM exclusively and setting up caching options like APCu, Opcache & Memcached.
-We also configure the server's firewall for basic DoS protection.
+* installing a new optimized EasyApache 4 profile with support for PHP versions 5.6, 7.x and 8.x & switching the server to PHP-FPM exclusively while setting up caching options like APCu, Opcache & Memcached (with support for PHP code)
+* properly configuring the server's firewall for basic DoS protection

 At the end you get a full report of what has been optimized.